Our Palliative Medicine team

 Our program has been Accreditation Council for Graduate Medical Education (ACGME)-accredited since 2008, and has grown over the years from one fellow to five fellows representing physicians and nurse practitioners.

 We are one of nine sites nationally offering an interdisciplinary training program for advance practice nurses.
-The Dartmouth-Hitchcock Palliative Care Program is offering a one-year APRN fellowship in Hospice and Palliative Care.
-The APRN fellow(s) will train with physicians in the D-H Palliative Interprofessional Care Fellowship Program during the academic year that begins July 1st.
+The Palliative Care Program is offering a 1-year APRN fellowship in Hospice and Palliative Care.
+The APRN fellow(s) will train with physicians in the Palliative Interprofessional Care Fellowship Program during the academic year.
 The NP fellow(s) will work closely with the physician fellows and be fully integrated into this nationally recognized palliative care service.

 Leadership and Preventative Medicine Track

-Our program offers fellows the opportunity to train in Dartmouth-Hitchcock's unique Leadership Preventative Medicine Residency (LPMR), a fully-funded two-year training program.
+Our program offers fellows the opportunity to train in Dartmouth Hitchcock Medical Center's unique Leadership Preventive Medicine Residency (LPMR), a fully-funded 2-year training program.
 LPMR graduates earn either an MPH or MS from The Dartmouth Institute for Health Policy and Clinical Practice (TDI).
+See an example of the work one of our previous fellows, Travis Austin, did as part of this program.

 Our graduates will be skilled clinicians in managing complex symptoms, discussing what matters most to patients and families, and providing team-based interdisciplinary care.
 In addition to this, they will be able to teach others how to add primary palliative care skills to their practice to increase the reach to rural and vulnerable patients, families, and communities.